Daintree and Cape Tribulation

 The Cape Tribulation Daintree Rainforest is located just over 2 hours north of Cairns.
 From Cairns City follow the Captain Cook Highway past Port Douglas and through the small agricultural town of Mossman.

 After passing Mossman you will reach the Cape Tribulation Cable Ferry.
-There is a small fee of about $5.00 to cross the crocodile infested wild Daintree River.
+There is a small fee of about $15 one way to cross the crocodile infested wild Daintree River.

 After the cable ferry crossing there is a single road connecting Cape Tribulation to Cooktown.
 This road is fully sealed until just after Cape Tribulation, from there you will need a 4WD and be fully prepared for a wild time of pure four wheel driving.